NerdWalletOSS/dynamorm/README.rst

     from dynamorm import DynaModel

-    # In this example we'll use Marshmallow
+    # In this example we'll use Marshmallow, but you can also use Schematics too!
     # You can see that you have to import the schema library yourself, it is not abstracted at all
     from marshmallow import fields